opensearch-project/documentation-website/_dashboards/management/query-data-source.md

 ## Prerequisites

 You must be using the `opensearch-security` plugin and have the appropriate role permissions.
-Contact your IT admin to assign you the necessary permissions.
+Contact your IT administrator to assign you the necessary permissions.

 ## Get started with querying